tordks/image_classification/README.md

 This repo contains a thin abstraction around Pytorch Lightning for training image classification models.
 When training a deep learning model there is a lot of boilerplate code.
-Pytorch Lightning goes a long way to abstract the training loop, however there still challenges like reproducability and model versioning.
+Pytorch-Lightning goes a long way to abstract the training loop, however there still challenges like reproducibility and model versioning.

-The idea of this training tool is to configure training runs throguh configuration files and with as little as much boilerplate be able to reuse functionality.
+The idea of this training tool is to configure training runs through configuration files and with as little as much boilerplate be able to reuse functionality.
 The configuration files can be easily differenced visually and saved to the trained model.
+The configuration is handled through [Hydra](hydra.cc) and hence supports it's tooling for configuration management.
+Hydra allows for composable configuration, which is utilized through this training tool.

 The implementation is built around the fact that python can do dynamic imports and instantiation at runtime.
 Within the configuration file the object to be instantiated are given.
-As an example, a LightningModule can be defined as follows:
+As an example, a LightningModule can be defined as
+follows:

 ```
 module:
   network:
-    name: image_classification.network.MNISTNet
+    _target_: image_classification.network.CIFAR10Net
   loss:
-    name: torch.nn.CrossEntropyLoss
+    _target_: image_classification.losses.FocalLoss
+    gamma: 2
   optimizer:
-    name: torch.optim.Adam
+    _target_: torch.optim.Adam
-    kwargs:
     lr: 0.01
   lr_scheduler:
-    name: torch.optim.lr_scheduler.ReduceLROnPlateau
+    _target_: torch.optim.lr_scheduler.ReduceLROnPlateau
   monitor: "val_loss"
 ```

 To change the `Adam` optimizer to another one only need to replace the